 The culture of computers and its consequences.
 We'll discuss Ellen Ullman's perspective on the thrills and perils of programming, and use her narrative to discuss the culture(s) of computing generally and what (if anything) is special about the times we live in.
+We'll read Schneiderman's piece as an example of the revolutionary rhetoric that has characterized and accompanied the spread of computers into contemporary society.
 Secondary readings include an excerpt from Weizenbaum's famous critique of the effects of the computer on our image of ourselves, as well as a contemporary perspective on the political economy of software.
-We'll also spend some time discussing the projects in more detail, and the sorts of interests and talents which might be right for each of them -- on Thursday the project teams will be formed as the projects are selected.
+We'll also spend some time discussing the projects in more detail, and the sorts of interests and talents which might be right for each of them.
+On Thursday, students will sign up for projects, and the semester's project teams will be formed.

 Required reading: Ullman 1997 (chs 0-4 for Tuesday and finish for